Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: The CFI Query and Nesting of Operators

 \subsection{Nesting Operators to Define the CFI Query is Necessary}

 We use CFI graphs over color class joins of CFI graphs to construct a new class of base graphs, for which $\WSCIkof{2}{\IFPC}$ defines the CFI query but $\WSCIof{\IFPC}$ does not.
-Fix a class of totally ordered and $3$-regular base graphs~$\GraphClass := \setcond{G_i}{i \in \nat}$ such that~$G_i$ has treewidth at least~$i$ for every $i\in\nat$.
-Such a class exists because we can obtain from some graph~$G_i'$ of treewidth~$i$ (e.g., a clique of size $i+1$) a $3$-regular graph of treewidth at least~$i$ as follows: If~$G_i'$ has a vertex $\vertA$ of degree greater than~$3$, then we obtain a new graph~$G_i''$ by splitting~$\vertA$ off into two vertices (onto which we equally distribute the edges incident to~$\vertA$) and connecting them via an edge.
+A graph is \defining{asymmetric} if it only has the trivial automorphism.
+Fix a class $\GraphClass := \setcond{G_i}{i \in \nat}$ of totally ordered base graphs such that for all $i\in \nat$ \begin{enumerate} \item $G_i$ has maximal degree $3$, \item $G_i$ has treewidth at least~$i$, and \item the coloring of $G_i$ is unnecessary (i.e., the uncolored $E$-reduct of $G_i$ is asymmetric). \end{enumerate} Such a class exists because we can obtain from some graph~$G_i'$ of treewidth~$i$ (e.g., a clique of size $i+1$) a $3$-regular graph of treewidth at least~$i$ as follows: If~$G_i'$ has a vertex $\vertA$ of degree greater than~$3$, then we obtain a new graph~$G_i''$ by splitting~$\vertA$ off into two vertices (onto which we equally distribute the edges incident to~$\vertA$) and connecting them via an edge.
 Contracting this edge yields back~$G_i'$.
 Thus,~$G_i'$ is a minor of~$G_i''$ and thus the treewidth of~$G_i''$ is at least the treewidth of~$G_i'$.
 We repeat this procedure until every vertex has degree $3$.
+To make~$G_i$ asymmetric, we attach paths of distinct lengths to the vertices in~$G_i$.

 \begin{lem} $\CFI{\CFI{G_k,g},0} \kequiv{k} \CFI{\CFI{G_k,g},1}$ for every $k \in \nat$ and $g \in \FF_2$. \end{lem} \begin{proof} Let $k \in \nat$ and $g \in \FF_2$.
 The graph $G_k$ has treewidth at least $k$.
 The CFI construction does not decrease the treewidth because $G_k$ is a minor of $\CFI{G_k, g}$ (cf.~\cite{DawarRicherby07}).
 Hence, $\CFI{G_k, g}$ has treewidth at least $k$ and $\CFI{\CFI{G_k,g},0} \kequiv{k} \CFI{\CFI{G_k,g},1}$ by Lemma~\ref{lem:k-connected-treewidth-CFI-equiv}. \end{proof}